Core-softened water-alcohol mixtures: the solute-size effects: Introduction

-The critical behavior of mixtures has been widely analyzed from both an experimental and theoretical point of view \cite{forman1962, stilinger64, sengers1983, chang1986, ludmer1987, prausnitz2000, javier2006, artemenko2010, yamamoto2011, bell2017}.
+In this regard, the critical behavior of mixtures has been widely analyzed from both an experimental and theoretical point of view \cite{forman1962, stilinger64, sengers1983, chang1986, ludmer1987, prausnitz2000, javier2006, artemenko2010, yamamoto2011, bell2017}.
 Studies on the effects of solute size on the thermodynamic and structural properties of the aqueous solutions have been done \cite{harris1998, ashbaugh2001, chowdhuri2006, okamoto2018,gao2020} and, according to the authors' knowledge, there are still no analysis of alcohol chain size influence on the critical properties and on polymorphism of these mixtures.
-In this way, some questions that arise are: how longer chains of alcohol will affect the behavior of CS water in the supercooled regime?
+In this way, some questions that arise are: how longer alcohol chains will affect the behavior of a system of identical particles that interact through the continuous shouldered well (CSW) potential in the supercooled regime?
 How possible changes in the critical behavior can be related to the anomalous behavior?
 Also, there is some effect in the spontaneous crystallization observed near the LLCP?